-The NCAC may establish a Policies and Procedures document that lists the rules detailing the administration and implementation of the functions of the NCAC.
+The NCAC may establish a Policies and Procedures (P&P) document that lists the rules detailing the administration and implementation of the functions of the NCAC.

-The P&P may be amended with a simple majority vote of the NCAC membership.
-These rules shall not conflict with these bylaws or the OPML.
+The P&P document may be amended with a simple majority vote of the NCAC membership.
+These rules do not supersede the bylaws of the NCAC and shall not conflict with these NCAC Bylaws.